open-telemetry/opentelemetry-configuration/CONTRIBUTING.md

 guide](https://github.com/open-telemetry/community/blob/main/CONTRIBUTING.md)
 for general information about the project.

+* [Schema modeling rules](#schema-modeling-rules): Standardize solutions to common schema modeling problems for a more consistent user experience and less [bike shedding](https://en.wikipedia.org/wiki/Law_of_triviality).
+* [Project tooling](#project-tooling): Project tooling used to improve consistency, reduce bugs, and improve the maintainer experience.
+* [Pull request](#pull-requests): Guidelines for submitting pull requests.

 ## Schema modeling rules

 The following rules are enforced when modeling the configuration schema.